sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-listing-search/index.md

 availability on the given date range, or only listings that have the full date range available.
-In our case, we assume that people don't want to rent a bike for too many days, so if they're using the filter for a specific week, they probably want to see saunas that are available on at least some of those days.
+In our case, we assume that people don't want to rent a bike for too many days, so if they're using the filter for a specific week, they probably want to see bikes that are available on at least some of those days.

 **Choose "Partial availability"**